nolanlawson/JenkinsAlarmDemo/README.md

 Jenkins Alarm Demo
 ==================

 Demo of a simple script that checks if any Jenkins build is broken.
-If it is, the script raises a Yocto-Servo flag, plays some beep music, and sends some text to an Android device using the SimpleTalker app.
+If it is, the script raises a physical flag, plays some beep music, and sends some text to be spoken aloud from an Android device.

 Full explanation in this blog post: [Make your workplace more fun with a Jenkins alarm system][4]